 - 20 minute fireproof at 1200°F

-UL actually tests the safes in ovens where the safe is exposed to the heat for the specified time in order to see if the safe passes the test.
+UL actually stress tests the safes – i.w. the safe is actually exposed to the heat for the specified time in order to see if the safe passes the test.
 So, the safes have been tested and have passed the tests themselves.

 We’ve also heard many anecdotes and stories of safes surviving home fires.

-But the exterior of the safe is usually absolutely destroyed.
-You’ll often find that the hinges and locks have been totally melted, requiring a locksmith to break into the safe for you to take your documents out (Especially if it’s a super secure safe.
+In general, it seems the exterior of the safe is usually absolutely destroyed by a fire.
+It seems lots of people often find that the hinges and locks have been totally melted, requiring a locksmith to break into the safe for them to take their documents out (Especially if it’s a super secure safe.
 Less secure ones can be pried open with ease).

 Are fireproof safes easy to break into?